benrpinto/gifBPM/README.md

 TO BE IMPLEMENTED.
 - [ ] Closing the displayed gif when a new gif is to be displayed
+- [ ] Deleting a specific gif from the database
 - [ ] Windows support